 It begins with the system generating cluster sets for a query with the use of a variety of clustering algorithms.

-Those clustered sets would then be each be presented to a set of crowdsourcing workers, in random order.
+Those clustered sets would then be presented to a set of crowdsourcing workers, in random order.

 A score is generated for each cluster based on the evaluation for that custer, including: